The Problem of Theory and Practice on the Left

 But this urgency does not imply that we should direct all our energy to trying to resolve the immediate problems we encounter through strategies that are limited to providing immediate or short-term support.
 The attraction of ‘doing something concrete’ for exploited, oppressed, or suffering people is powerful, and of course justified.
 But though they commonly do vital work, such short-term strategies are not good enough at ‘doing something concrete’, because they fail to address the structural factors that produce and reproduce the oppressive situation.

-Such a strategy cannot be limited to building alternatives, either.
+Our theory of change cannot be limited to building alternatives, either.
 A significant amount of left-wing activism is engaged in building alternative structures through mutual aid, service provision, and cooperatives in order to mitigate the harms of the oppressive social order.
 While also doing important work, what this approach shares with the exclusive focus on short-term support is that they avoid the difficult problem of figuring out how to transform the ruling order, and hence avoid the fact that most left-wing theories are inadequate for this goal.
 By trying merely to mitigate harm and detach people from the oppressive social order, these approaches effectively presuppose that we cannot transform it, giving up before we even start.

 In other words, because they are not connected to a long-term theory of change that explains how to weaken or overcome the oppressive social order, short-term strategies and alternative structures fail to address the conditions creating the need to ‘do something concrete’ in the first place.
 This is why they can only be oriented towards (relatively) small groups of oppressed people, rather than oppressed people as a whole – or to small parts of the oppressive social order, rather than the oppressive social order as a whole.
 At best, they will empower and durably improve the lives of (relatively) small groups of oppressed people; at worst, they will perpetuate oppressed people’s dependence on external support.
 These problems reflect the broader reality that unless we are able to confront the oppressive social order – and in particular, the capitalist class and state which shape economic and political decision-making – our efforts to transform the world will remain vulnerable to its interests, and will tend to be overwhelmed by its sheer destructive power.3 As such, short-term goals and alternative structures will never suffice to transform the oppressive social order.
 They must be combined with a long-term strategy that confronts and undermines it.